Everyone is welcome at the Port Aransas Community Park.

-The Community Park includes a 1.1-mile walking/jogging trail that meanders through the flats and ends at a birding gazebo overlooking Charlie's Pasture.
-Visitors can take the shorter .46 mile path that circles the baseball fields and use the 10 exercise stations along its length for a variety of workout routines.
+The Community Park includes a 1.1-mile walking/jogging trail that meanders through the flats and ends at a large pavilion overlooking the Nature Preserve at Charlie's Pasture.
+Visitors can take the shorter .46 mile path that circles the baseball fields.